pySTEPS/pysteps/doc/source/index.rst

 :ref:`user-guide`
 ~~~~~~~~~~~~~~~~~

-This section is intended for new pySTEPS users.
+This section is intended for new pysteps users.
 It provides an introductory
-overview to the pySTEPS package, explains how to install it and make use of the
+overview to the pysteps package, explains how to install it and make use of the
 most important features.

 :ref:`pysteps-reference`
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Comprehensive description of all the modules and functions available in pySTEPS.
+Comprehensive description of all the modules and functions available in pysteps.

 :ref:`contributors-guides`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Resources and guidelines for pySTEPS developers and contributors.
+Resources and guidelines for pysteps developers and contributors.

 Contents